Princess Polly

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Princess Polly “Not Good Enough”.
 These are a few factors influencing its score:

-• It uses some lower-impact materials including recycled materials.
+• It uses some lower-impact materials including recycled polyester, however it does not publish an aggregate breakdown of materials used.

-• There’s no evidence it’s taking actions to protect biodiversity in its supply chain.
+• There’s no evidence it’s set a target to manage water use in its supply chain.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Princess Polly “It's a Start”.
 These are a few factors influencing its score: